gary-archer/oauth.blog/README.md

 - Add [rewrites for old paths](https://nextjs.org/docs/pages/api-reference/next-config-js/rewrites)
 - Add security headers
-- Deploy to S3

 ## Wishlist

+- Navbar needed with links to Main Index / Quick Start / About Me
-- PRISM Toolbar and Copy to Clipboard
+- PRISM Toolbar with Copy to Clipboard
-- Lightbox effect for images will require an update to MDX
+- Lightbox effect for images, which may require an update to MDX